paxorus/monopoly/README.md

 # Online Monopoly
 ===
-The Pokemon sprites are loaded from: http://veekun.com/dex/media/pokemon/dream-world/
+The Pokemon sprites are loaded from Bulbapedia.

 ## Official Features
 #### Enable houses